iron-software/IronBarcode-Examples/how-to/linux/README.md

-# Guide to IronBarCode on Linux Platforms
+# IronBarCode Linux Compatibility & Setup Guide

 ***Based on <https://ironsoftware.com/how-to/linux/>***

-IronBarCode is compatible with Linux for **.NET Core** and **.NET 5** applications, and is also well-suited for use in environments like Docker, Azure, macOS, and of course, Windows.
+IronBarCode is fully compatible with Linux for **.NET Core** and **.NET 5** applications, extending its support to other platforms like Docker, Azure, macOS, and of course, Windows.

 <div class="main-content__small-images-inline">
     <img src="https://img.icons8.com/color/96/000000/linux--v1.png" alt="Linux">